RickStrahl/BlogPosts/2023-06/Creating a Runtime Checker and Installer for a .NET Core WPF Application/CreatingARuntimeCheckerAndInstallerForANetCoreWpfApplication.md

 It's been easy peasy.

 ### .NET Core Runtimes require More Effort
 For MM v3.x running on .NET Core runtimes are now transient and **constantly changing**.
-Applications have to somehow provide a runtime as part of their setup by either:
+Applications have to somehow provide a runtime as part of their setup by either by:

 * Using a shared globally installed System Runtime
 * Shipping the required runtime files with your app